 In Captain Corelli's Mandolin, Carlo and Francesco are sent to carry out such an operation.
 They are not told this is what they're doing and (as they realize when they figure out what they've actually done) they weren't supposed to survive it.

-In the Tortall Universe, Carthak disguises its ships as pirates when they attempt to kill Tortall's Queen and her children.
+In The Immortals, Carthak disguises its ships as pirates when they attempt to kill Tortall's Queen and her children.
 Even though its dead obvious they're to blame, Tortall can't officially do anything, and instead sends diplomats for peace talks.
 They attempt to pull this again when they kidnap Daine to try and make it look like she's become part of La Résistance to justify going to war with Tortall.

 Live Action TV